-Interview with New York Bestselling & Award-Winning Author Ellen Hopkins
+Interview with New York Times Bestselling Author Ellen Hopkins

 Get to know Ellen…

 Ellen Hopkins is the award-winning author of eight NY Times bestselling young adult novels-in-verse.
 Her first adult novel, Triangles, published last year and her upcoming YA, Tilt (September 2012) is a companion to that book, contrasting adult and teen POVs.
-Her second book for adults, Collateral, publishes November 2012.
-Ellen lives with her family near Carson City Nevada.
-Learn more about Ellen on her website and follow her on Twitter.
+Her second book for adults, Collateral, publishes November, 2012.
+Ellen lives with her family near Carson City, Nevada.
+Learn more about Ellen on her website and don’t forget to follow her on Twitter.

 Let the conversation begin!